 Work with the Moderator to prepare the agenda for Congregational meetings.
 In addition to preparing the agenda, the clerk would assist the staff (paid or volunteer) in preparing the notice of the congregational meeting, including all necessary informational material to be presented before the congregation.
 This could include reports, resumes for nominated Board candidates or lay delegates, or Bylaw revisions to be presented to the congregation.
 Your local church bylaws will state how far in advance this information needs to be given out.

-The signature of the is the official signature for the corporation.
-The is responsible for signing all contracts, financial agreements etc.
+The signature of the Secretary Treasure is the official signature for the corporation.
+The Secretary Treasure is responsible for signing all contracts, financial agreements etc.

 Keep minutes of each Board meeting for presentation at the following meeting, approval by the Board of Directors, and posting for the congregation to see.

-Record keeping – It is the role of the to maintain the official documents of the corporation.
+Record keeping – It is the role of the Secretary Treasure to maintain the official documents of the corporation.
 This would include contracts, important correspondence, approved meeting minutes and supporting documents.
 Approved meeting minutes as official documents of the corporation are also considered public records.
 It is the responsibility of the Clerk to maintain these records so that they are available upon request for review of specific information by members of the congregation.
 Church records must be kept in a fireproof filing cabinet or safe located at the church or church office.

-Correspondence – It is oftentimes necessary for the to prepare correspondence at the Board’s request.
+Correspondence – It is oftentimes necessary for the Secretary Treasure to prepare correspondence at the Board’s request.

 As the keeper of the records and taker of minutes, the Secretary Treasure is sometimes looked upon as the historian.
 In the event of the questioning some past action or motion, it is the responsibility of the Secretary Treasure to review the records in an effort to find the necessary information.

-Follow up process – Oftentimes the will prepare a follow-up list of outstanding items from previous Board meetings that have been voted on or requested, but not yet completed.
-It is very useful to the Board for the to present a follow up list at each meeting which has the responsible member assigned to each outstanding task.
+Follow up process – Oftentimes the Secretary Treasure will prepare a follow-up list of outstanding items from previous Board meetings that have been voted on or requested, but not yet completed.
+It is very useful to the Board for the Secretary Treasure to present a follow up list at each meeting which has the responsible member assigned to each outstanding task.
 The item can be removed when completed.
 It can also remain as a reminder to be completed before the next meeting and review of the follow-up list.

 Once each year the Board needs to review the membership role to see if any of the members of the church have become inactive.
 This should be a coordinated effort with the Pastor.
-The needs to put this on the agenda in the month prior to that proscribed in your local church Bylaws to give all concerned time to work on this.
-It would be helpful for the and Pastor to meet and work out the process for Board meeting.
+The Secretary Treasure needs to put this on the agenda in the month prior to that proscribed in your local church Bylaws to give all concerned time to work on this.
+It would be helpful for the Secretary Treasure and Pastor to meet and work out the process for Board meeting.

+Secretary Treasure

 All members of the Board of Directors (Board) share equal responsibility for the financial operations of the Corporation and church.
-The Treasurer, as an elected officer within the body of the Board, has the specific responsibility of managing and safeguarding the financial resources of the local church by bringing forth accurate, up to date financial information to the Board for review, analysis and decision making, and by ensuring that sound fiscal practices and procedures are followed in compliance with the church’s Financial Operating Procedures (FOP) and the financial requirements of the PCG/.
+The Treasurer, as an elected officer within the body of the Board, has the specific responsibility of managing and safeguarding the financial resources of the local church by bringing forth accurate, up to date financial information to the Board for review, analysis and decision making, and by ensuring that sound fiscal practices and procedures are followed in compliance with the church’s Financial Operating Procedures (FOP) and the financial requirements of the PCG/BCC.

 Qualifications: The Treasurer should have or be able to develop a familiarity with the church finances in general and the local church’s FOP.